Eddy114514/SYDP-Project/README.md

 &emsp;Canoe Design Program (CDP) is design software that aids the design process of the canoe.
-The CDP will take mathematical inputs such as length, width, depth, the slope of the curve, density, and crew weight to calculate the volume, buoyancy, center of gravity, and waterline, determining the flowability of the canoe.
+The CDP will take mathematical inputs such as length, width, depth, the slope of the curve, density, and crew weight to calculate the volume, buoyancy, center of gravity, and waterline, determining the flow-ability of the canoe.
 Then, the CDP will generate an STL (Standard Triangle Language) file that is water-tight, 3D printable, and testable in CFD (Computational fluid dynamics) software.